Hannah Newhouse: Broadcasting career

 Newhouse began working for various radio networks and racetracks as a reporter after she was without a ride in the West Series.
 While she was still driving in the series, Newhouse attended Boise State University where she earned degrees in marketing and public relations as well as media and journalism, with plans to become a broadcaster should she be unable to move up the ladder in her driving career.
 Newhouse has most notably worked for Motor Racing Network as a pit reporter as well as the co-host (along with Kyle Rickey) of their NASCAR Coast to Coast podcast.
 In addition to MRN, Newhouse has also worked at tracks such as Bristol Motor Speedway as a reporter on their public address system and jumbo screens, as well as for Speed51.com and Fans Choice TV.

 In April 2019, while working the NASCAR K&N Pro Series East race at Bristol, the Zombie Auto 150, for Fans Choice TV, Newhouse was caught on hot mic calling driver Riley Herbst a douchebag after the conclusion of her interview with Herbst after he crashed out of the race.

 In 2021, Newhouse joined NBC to pit report for select IMSA races starting with the race at WeatherTech Raceway Laguna Seca.
 It was her debut as a TV pit reporter.
-She returned to pit report select races for IMSA on NBC in 2022.
+She returned to pit report for select races for IMSA on NBC in 2022.

 Personal life

 Newhouse is the daughter of John Newhouse, another racing driver who competed in motocross, late model racing, the NASCAR AutoZone Northwest Series, and the Rocky Mountain Challenge Series (where he is the 2007 champion).
 He also would make one West Series start in 2015 at All American Speedway, although it was not in a race that his daughter was also driving in.
 John drove for Thompson Motorsports in that event, the same team that Hannah drove for in the series that year.

 Newhouse's favorite driver growing up was Carl Edwards, and her favorite NASCAR analyst was Shannon Spake, at the time a pit reporter for NASCAR on ESPN.

 Newhouse attended Twin Falls High School where she was a cheerleader.
 She graduated high school a year early, proceeding to take classes at Boise State University while driving with their sponsorship.

-Newhouse is engaged to Dillon Welch, another pit reporter who has also been a driver.
-He is the son of Vince Welch, who is a pit reporter and play-by-play announcer for Fox.
-They will marry in January 2023.